jindian/linux_note/README.md

 git@github.com:jindian/linux_startup.git

-Both GRUB2 and linux source code included in above repository, file create_grub2_boot_disk_img.sh is used to create bootable disk image
+Both GRUB2 and linux source code included in above repository, file create_grub2_boot_disk_img.sh is used to create bootable disk image.

+# guide of debug with gdb

+About how to compile grub2 and linux source code, create bootable disk image etc, read the instructions in README of linux_startup repository

+## debug GRUB2
+1. start qemu simulator: qemu-system-i386 -s -S disk.img
+    disk.img is created with shell script create_grub2_boot_disk_img.sh
+2. in directory grub-2.00/grub-core, start gdb: gdb -x gdb_grub
+    gdb_grub is a gdb source file, in which we define useful routines used in gdb and configure command executed after gdb startup
+3. set break point, for example at the entry of master boot record: break *0x7c00
+4. press 'c' to continue
+5. ...

+## debug linux
+1. the first step is same with debug GRUB2
+2. in directory linux start gdb: gdb -x gdb_linux
+3. in gdb_linux the first break point at start_kernel already set, set other break points as you want
+4. press 'c' to continue
+5. ...

 # Links